icc-canoo/handbook/docs/okrs.md

 3. __Set in stone__.
 Things happen.
 It's OK to adjust our OKRs mid-cycle when circumstances fundamentally change, or when something is clearly not going to work and doesn't warrant more energy.
 As always, we just ask that changes be made deliberately, informed by full and reasoned debate.

 4. __Always easy at first__.
 The OKR system can take some time to get used to.
 Don't worry.
 That's normal.
 Stick with it.

+## The most important thing
+Update your OKRs at least once per week.
+We typically do it on Fridays.
+Doing this keeps managers off your back (no more calls asking for status updates) and also helps to remind you what work is really important and what can be done later, or even not at all.

 <cta-arrow target="annual-cycle" text="Annual cycle"></cta-arrow>